ymath-io/ymath.io/content/courses/calculus/sequences-and-series/taylor-series/index.md

 Let's try it out!
 With $f(x) = \cos x$ and $a=0$,  we have
 <img class="graph" src="/img/graphs/cosx-taylor-2.png" />

 This is definitely nicer than a line.
+And, it lines up well at $x=0$, which was our $a$ value.
 Now that we've seen greatness, let's get greedy!

 What should the next term  be to make this a cubic function?
 At first glance, you might say